BITCOIN 2-YEAR MA MULTIPLIER

 Comparing today's price to its average over the last two years.
 Below that line has historically been a patient buying window.

-If price keeps sliding below its two-year average, it sinks deeper into the zone that has marked past lows.
+- If price keeps sliding below its two-year average, it sinks deeper into the zone that has marked past lows.

-If it climbs toward several times that average, it moves into the stretched territory seen near past tops.
+- If it climbs toward several times that average, it moves into the stretched territory seen near past tops.

 Understanding 2-Year Moving Average Multiplier

 The 2-Year Moving Average Multiplier compares Bitcoin's price to its average over the past two years.
-When price trades below that two-year average, the multiple drops under 1 — historically a patient, cool-side level.
+When price trades below that two-year average, the multiple drops under 1 — historically a patient, low-side level.

 At the other extreme, past cycle tops have pushed price to roughly five times that two-year average.
 The space between 'below the average' and 'five times it' has framed most of Bitcoin's cycles.